Drug cost bill advances but GOP resistance spells trouble

 “This is a bipartisan bill and you get nothing done in the United States Senate without bipartisanship,” said Grassley.

-He’s also reminding Republicans that his legislation has Trump’s support and that the president as a candidate had once backed giving Medicare negotiating authority.
-Grassley raised the specter that Trump could revert to that position and cut a deal with Democrats if Senate Republicans try to block his drive to lower costs.
+He’s also reminding Republicans that his legislation has Trump’s support and that the president once had backed Medicare negotiating authority.
+Grassley raised the specter that Trump could revert to that position and cut a deal with Democrats if Senate Republicans try to block his drive to lower drug costs.

 Grassley said preliminary budget estimates show the legislation would save the Medicare program $85 billion over 10 years, while seniors would save $27 billion in out-of-pocket costs over the same period, and $5 billion from slightly lower premiums.
 The government also would save $15 billion from projected Medicaid costs.
 The budget office said people with private insurance should also see some savings.

 Finance is the third Senate committee to pass legislation addressing health care costs this year, and Senate Majority Leader Mitch McConnell of Kentucky may package the bills together for floor debate this fall.
-Meanwhile, the House is also expected to move health care legislation after the summer, including direct authority for Medicare to negotiate drug prices.
+Meanwhile, the House is also expected to move health care legislation, including authority for Medicare to negotiate drug prices.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.